salmanzf/International-Tourism-in-ASEAN-and-Indonesia/README.md

 # Conclusion
 - ASEAN countries have positive trend in International Tourism sector before COVID-19 struck
-- Indonesia's late international tourism campaign cost the growth delay of international tourist arrival in Indonesia
+- Indonesia's late international tourism campaign cost the growth delay of international tourist interest in Indonesia
 - Thailand is the most successful country in ASEAN Internatioanl Tourism sector, raking the most total visitor and total revenue
 - Singapore citizens has the most active international activity and spend the most among ASEAN countries as international tourist
 - COVID-19 affect the International Tourism sector in ASEAN to fall off 80% compared to the previous year